-This exhibition reflects Gilliam’s tireless propulsion of the through lines of abstraction.
-His new round paintings (or tondos) expand the body of beveled-edge abstract paintings that Gilliam first pioneered in the 1960s.
-Ranging in size from 3 to 5 feet in diameter, each tondo begins with a beveled wood panel, which the artist loads with layers of dense, vibrant pigments, their aggregate effect heightened through the addition of thickening agents, sawdust, shimmering metal fragments, wood scraps and other studio debris.
-Using a stiff metal rake along with more traditional tools, Gilliam then abrades, smears and scrapes the coarse surfaces to reveal a constellation of textures and colors below.
+This exhibition reflected Gilliam’s tireless propulsion of the throughlines of abstraction.
+His new round paintings (or tondos) expanded the body of beveled-edge abstract paintings that Gilliam first pioneered in the 1960s.
+Ranging from 3 to 5 feet in diameter, each tondo begins with a beveled wood panel, which the artist loaded with layers of dense, vibrant pigments, their aggregate effect heightened through the addition of thickening agents, sawdust, shimmering metal fragments, wood scraps, and other studio debris.
+Using a stiff metal rake along with more traditional tools, Gilliam then abraded, smeared, and scraped the coarse surfaces to reveal a constellation of textures and colors below.

-Gilliam’s 2021 works will be shown alongside “Rail” (1977), a stellar “Black” painting by Gilliam in the Hirshhorn’s collection marks some of the artist’s earliest experiments with pronounced materiality.
-With its immense scale of more than 15 feet in length, stained underpinning, pieced canvas structure and deep tones, “Rail” offers a resonant counterpoint.
+Gilliam’s 2021 works were shown alongside Rail (1977), a stellar “Black” painting by Gilliam in the Hirshhorn’s collection that marks some of the artist’s earliest experiments with pronounced materiality.
+With its immense scale (it is more than 15 feet long), stained underpinning, pieced canvas structure, and deep tones, Rail offered a resonant counterpoint.

-“I am greatly looking forward to premiering this new body of work,” Gilliam said.
-“The tondo series introduced in this show encapsulate many of the ideas that I have been developing throughout my career.
+“I am greatly looking forward to premiering this new body of work,” Gilliam said before the exhibition opened.
+“The tondo series introduced in this show encapsulates many of the ideas that I have been developing throughout my career.
 Just as importantly, they reflect my current thinking about color, materials, and space.
 These spaces determined by color and texture are limitless.”

-Sam Gilliam: Full Circle is organized by Head Curator Evelyn Hankins.
+Sam Gilliam: Full Circle was organized by Head Curator Evelyn Hankins.

 Follow along @hirshhorn on Instagram, Facebook, or Twitter, and sign up for our email newsletter for special announcements and the latest on public programs.